 Advisory Teaching Service - Support for pupils with Social and Emotional Needs

-The Advisory Teaching Service (ATS) work closely with schools and Early Years settings to identify pupils who are likely to experience difficulties due to their social and emotional needs .
+The Advisory Teaching Service (ATS) work closely with schools and Early Years settings to identify pupils who are likely to experience high level difficulties, due to their social and emotional needs.
 Our aim is to promote inclusion in mainstream education.
-Support from The Advisory Teaching Service is free of charge in relation to individual pupil need, following an appropriate referral.
+Support from the Advisory Teaching Service is free of charge in relation to individual pupil need, following an appropriate referral (please refer to our website for criteria).
 This ensures that appropriate strategies are implemented at the earliest possible stage.
 Advice from Health Professionals and other agencies are sought as appropriate.

 Support and Training

-The ATS has a specialist team of teachers and pre-school workers to support children and families.
-This team provides a consultancy service to schools and Early Year settings.
-The Advisory Teaching Service and Educational Psychology service provide training to school staff and other professionals in relation to primary and secondary school children who exhibit challenging behaviour in school.
-Staff training relation to individual need is often free of charge, but school may also request whole staff awareness on particular topics (there may be a charge for this, please see our website for further information.
+The ATS has a specialist team of teachers to support children and families.
+This team provides a consultancy service to schools, and Early Years settings (for pupil in their pre-school Year at Tier 2).
+The Advisory Teaching Service and Educational Psychology Service provide training to school staff and other professionals in relation to primary and secondary school children who exhibit challenging behaviour in school.
+Staff training relation to individual need is often free of charge, but school may also request whole staff awareness on particular topics (there may be a charge for this, please see our website for further information).

 Transition is a difficult time for students and can cause anxiety to parents.

-The ATS Pre-school Workers support children’s transition into Reception classes.
-Transition from primary to secondary school is supported with annual conferences for parents and schools.
+Transition from primary to secondary school is supported with annual conferences and individual meetings, for parents and schools.
 Our aim is to create a pupil specific profile of needs which will move on with the child or young person to their next stage of education, in an appropriate setting for their needs.
 The aim of this process is to raise awareness of strengths and needs and to allow the new setting to make any necessary preparation for the student.

 Parents are encouraged to discuss their concerns regarding access to school life with the Advisory Teaching Service, particularly at points of transition and changes in Key Stage.